marciomarinho/show-service-infra/README.md

   build and deployment for each push to the repository.
 - Add more features to the application
 - The application could also be designed and deployed as AWS Lambdas
+- The application packaging and deployment to ECR is done using :latest tag, which is not ideal.
+  A better approach would be to use a version tag with the git hash, such as :1.0.0-abc123.
 **Architecture**: Serverless microservice with JWT authentication, private networking, and automated deployments.